-The fastest way to determine whether a programmed temperature threshold was exceeded during a mission is through reading the Alarm Status register.
-In a networked environment that contains multiple DS1922E devices, the devices that encountered an alarm can quickly be identified by means of the Conditional Search command (see the 1-Wire ROM Function Commands section).
-The temperature alarm only occurs if enabled (see the Temperature Sensor Alarm section).
+The fastest way to determine whether a programmed temperature or humidity threshold was exceeded during a mission is through reading the Alarm Status register.
+In a networked environment that contains multiple DS1923 devices, the devices that encountered an alarm can quickly be identified by means of the Conditional Search ROM command (see the 1-Wire ROM Function Commands section).
+The humidity and temperature alarm only occurs if enabled (see the Temperature Sensor Alarm and Humidity Alarm sections).
 The BOR alarm is always enabled.

 Bit 7: Battery-On Reset Alarm (BOR).
 If this bit reads 1, the device has performed a power-on reset.
 This indicates that the device has experienced a shock big enough to interrupt the internal battery power supply.
-The device may still appear functional, but it has lost its factory calibration.
+The device can still appear functional, but it has lost its factory calibration.
 Any data found in the data-log memory should be disregarded.